STAT545-UBC-students/hw02-rachlobay/titanic-exploration-html-md-Rmd-and-dataset/HW5-Titanic-exploration.md

 Note that the 1310 row has N/A across its entries.
 I could omit it, but I will leave it in because that row was initially included in all .csv versions of the Titanic data set that I have found.

+In the following code block, I will check to see if the Titanic data set is a list, vector, matrix, or data frame.
+Then, I will look at the class of the Titanic data set.

 ```r
 inherits(titanic, "list")     # Is Titanic data in a list?
 Output is FALSE.
 So, Titanic data is not a list.